magbenji/summary/index.md

 # Results
-* (1) Irene’s linear model
-* (2) Jodi’s SEIR model based on other countries
-* (3) Ben’s city specific model with transmission between cities and a lot of tweakable parameters in a Shiny dashboard
-* (4) Omar’s SEIR model (which is pretty basic) keyed to public health districts and supply levels, which I turned into a Tableau dashboard.

 The number of reported Covid-19 cases by each US state have been increasing at an exponential rate.
 We anticpate that the number of Covid-19 cases in Idaho will follow this exponential rate seen in the other states in the short term.